We are issuing this statement to outline what we are doing in response to COVID-19.

 - 20 and 21 August - Criminal Litigation

 Since the current health emergency began, we have been very conscious of the need to support both the safety and career prospects of this year’s cohort of Bar students and prospective pupils.
-Students and transferring qualified lawyers have had to face considerable uncertainty, which we very much regret, and we are delighted that we can now deliver centralised assessments remotely in August with Pearson VUE’s state-of-the-art online proctoring solution.
+Students and transferring qualified lawyers have had to face considerable uncertainty, which we very much regret, and we are delighted that we will be able to deliver the centralised assessments in August.

 The BCAT remains an entry requirement for the vocational component of Bar training.
-Whilst it has not been possible for students intending to start the new vocational Bar training courses in September to take the test since the lockdown was introduced in March, we can now confirm that it will reopen for registrations before the start of June.
-The BCAT should then be taken by anyone who has not already taken it.
+Whilst it was not possible for students intending to start the new vocational Bar training courses in September to take the test from when the UK lockdown was introduced in March until 28 May, it reopened for registrations on 29 May.
+The BCAT should now be taken by anyone who has not already taken it.
 It can be taken via OnVUE, Pearson VUE’s online proctoring solution, or at a test centre where these are available around the world.
+To register to take the BCAT, please visit: https://home.pearsonvue.com/bsb

 We have published some FAQs for current BPTC students, those intending to start the vocational component of Bar training in September, and current BTT students.
 You can read the latest version of these FAQs online.

 Following the publication of our announcement on 13 May, we are receiving a high volume of queries from students.
-We understand that you are keen for more detail, but you will receive this in due course via your provider.
-We wanted to let you know as early as possible that there would definitely be an opportunity to take the exams in August.
-We now need to be able to get on with planning for these exams and with liaising with providers to understand any reasonable adjustments that you may need.
-The BSB is therefore unable to respond to individuals at this time but you may find the answer to your question in our FAQs which you can find here and which we will be regularly updating.
+The BSB is unable to respond to individuals at this time but you may find the answer to your question in our candidates’ guide or in our FAQs which you can find here.

 Please do not contact the BSB but watch this website and look out for messages from your provider and Inn of Court.
 Details of arrangements for non-centralised examinations (ie those set and marked by Bar training providers) will be given to students by their Bar training providers.